nll004/jobly_react/README.md

 # Jobly
-Springboard Software Engineering BootCamp - Cohort Jan 2022

-Project started: Dec 2022

-### About
-**[Jobly](http://melodic-attempt.surge.sh/)** is a simple mock job board that allows the user to create an account, view jobs/companies and one click apply to a job posting.
+A mock job board that allows the user to create an account, view jobs/companies and one click apply to a job posting.
+Try it out **[here](http://melodic-attempt.surge.sh/)**.

-### Assignment
-I was given a backend API and instructed to build the user interface with react.js.
-I needed to create login/signup functionality, allow viewing and searching jobs or companies, as well as provide CRUD functionality for user data.
-[Jobly_API](https://github.com/nll004/express_API_jobly) is the backend I built previously for this project.
-We did not use our backend code base for this project however.
-The backend we were given for this UI was more robust and also generates mock jobs and companies.
+## Features
+- Register new user
+- Login/logout
+- Search for jobs
+- One click apply
+- Search for companies
+- Visit profile and edit or delete user

 ### Technologies Used
 - React.js